-Capitoline museums is a complex of archaeological and art museums situated on the Capitoline Hill - the exact place where Rome was born.
+The Capitoline Museums is a complex of archaeological and art museums situated on the Capitoline Hill - the exact place where Rome was born.
 This hill is the smallest among the others, but one of the most influential historically.
 The significance of the Capitoline Hill can be traced in many languages through such common words we use today, such as "capital, capitol, capitalize" etc. However, this place gained its fame not only because of its profound history.
 The Capitoline Museums, which are located on the Capitoline Hill, became the first museum in the world that invited average people to its exhibitions.
-While being in Rome, you can't miss a place like this for this is the basics of the western culture!
+While being in Rome, you can't miss a place like this as this is the basics of the western culture!

 Talking about the museums, there are a lot of interesting things you can explore here.

 Initially, these museums date back to 1417 when Pope of Rome Sixt IV donated a

 collection of bronze antique statues to the people of Rome.
 Since then the

 collections grew and widened.
 Nowadays they include a huge amount of antique,

 Do you remember the famous symbol of Rome – the Capitoline She-wolf with Romulus and Remus suckling milk from her?
 The original of this statue is situated right here in the Capitoline Museums.
 In addition, one can see such renowned artworks as the Capitoline Venus, the Dying Gaul, the statue of Constantine and of course, no museum in Rome can live without Bernini’s works!
 There are also big collections of Tintoretto, Caravaggio, Titian and many more.

 is something else that makes this sight a unique place.
 Not only it is the oldest museum in the world, but here, too, you can find the oldest artefacts of Rome, which are the oldest walls of Rome that

 belong to Jupiter’s Temple from the VI century BC.
 They say that these very walls are the heart of the Capitoline Hill and Rome itself.